Computing and Using Minimal Polynomials: Computing Minimal Polynomials

-\begin{remark} For the basic properties of Gr\"obner bases we refer to~\cite{KR1}.
-Let $\sigma$ be a term ordering on~$\TT^n$, and let $I$ be an ideal in the polynomial ring $P$.
-For every polynomial ${f \in P}$ it is known that $\NF_{\sigma, I}(f)$, the $\sigma$-normal form of $f$ with respect to $I$, does not depend on which $\sigma$-Gr\"obner basis of $I$ is used nor on which specific rewriting steps were used to calculate it (see~Proposition~2.4.7 of~\cite{KR1}).
-If $I$ is clear from the context, we write simply~$\NF_{\sigma}(f)$. \end{remark}
+For the basic properties of Gr\"obner bases we refer to \citet{B3} and \citet{KR1}.
+Let $\sigma$ be a term-ordering on~$\TT^n$, and let $I$ be an ideal in the polynomial ring $P$.
+It is known that $\NF_{\sigma, I}(f)$, the $\sigma$-normal form of $f$ with respect to $I$, does not depend on which $\sigma$-Gr\"obner basis of $I$ is used nor on which specific rewriting steps were used to calculate it (see~Proposition~2.4.7 in~\citet{KR1}).
+If $I$ is clear from the context, we write simply~$\NF_{\sigma}(f)$.